-Mild iodine deficiency in womb associated with lower scores on children's literacy testsApril 30th, 2013 in Health /
+Mild iodine deficiency in womb associated with lower scores on children's literacy testsApril 30, 2013 in Medicine & Health / Health

 –Children who did not receive enough iodine in the womb performed worse on literacy tests as 9-year-olds than their peers, according to a recent study accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism (JCEM).